Huambisa language: Vocabulary

 The Huambisa language has a wide vocabulary that has been extensively documented in the last century.
-The Huambisan lexicon is said to be similar to that of the Aguaruna language as well.
+The Huambisa lexicon is said to be similar to that of the Aguaruna language as well.
 The breadth of the Huambisa vocabulary can be mainly attributed to speakers' specification of context in their word choice.
 For example, the English verb "to open" applies to a wide range of objects which it can be acting upon, while the Huambisa lexicon contains at least 5 different words which mean "to open," all of which then have at least 3 conjugative forms.
 The word used is dependent on very specific contextual features.
 Uritsa/uraimu/urat refers to opening things like a bag, book, door, etc. Ijakratsa/ijakeamu/jakat and nakaktasa/nakamu/nakat refer to opening fruits like peanuts, cacao, sapota, etc. "To open" when referring to opening the eyes is iimtasa/iimiamu/iimat and the word "open" used to talk about opening the mouth is wagkatsa/wagkamu/waat, while to say "to make open the mouth" has a different word set entirely: iwagtasa/iwagmu/iwat.